October 3, 2016 by Ed Kennedy

 If you find progress is patchy at first growing sales, give it time.
 If you find management of the business is just one drama after another with the manufacturer, permissions, and paperwork; it may be high time to restructure the business to a traditional model with stock on hand, direct connection to the customer throughout the supply chain, and a capacity to make decisions down the line when needed to move the business forward.

 For those that are undoubted they’ve found their calling in drop shipping good luck to you!
-For someone just exploring the idea then pursuing a traditional style of eCommerce site shall likely bring you better results quicker, and do so without the pitfalls of drop shipping, that CAN bring some unique benefits as a business model; but shall almost certainly bring many problems for a newcomer.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
-Say hi to Ed via email@example.com or on Twitter @Edkennedy01
+For someone just exploring the idea then pursuing a traditional style of eCommerce site shall likely bring you better results quicker, and do so without the pitfalls of drop shipping, that CAN bring some unique benefits as a business model; but shall almost certainly bring many problems for a newcomer.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
+Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01